 - Developing professional culture, ethics and leadership

-Evening courses are designed to accommodate working professionals and motivated students can complete the program in 12 months.
-Both the elementary and secondary teaching programs require 10 courses and two practicum experiences.
+Evening 7-week hybrid courses are designed to accommodate working professionals and motivated students can complete the program in 12 months.
+The elementary teaching program requires 10 courses (30 credits) and practicum experiences (6 credits).
+The Non-Licensure concentration requires 10 courses (30 credits).